mifi/mifi.no/blog/2020-03-31-automated-electron-build-with-release-to-mac-app-store-microsoft-store-snapcraft.md

 First create a CSR: Keychain Access, Menu -> Certificate assistant -> Request a certificate from a CA

-Go to [certificates](https://developer.apple.com/account/resources/certificates/list) and create the following certs:
+Go to [certificates](https://developer.apple.com/account/resources/certificates/list).
+For Mac App Store and Notarized apps, create the following certs:
 - Developer ID Installer (maybe not needed if already long expiry)
 - Developer ID Application (maybe not needed if already long expiry)
 - Mac Installer Distribution
 - Mac App Distribution
 - Mac Development

+However for notarized only apps (non App Store), you only need to create this certificate:
+- Developer ID Application

 Then dowload them and drag drop into Keychain access.
-You may safely delete the downloaded `.cer` files.
+You may then safely delete the downloaded `.cer` files.

-Note that the Electron `mas` build can no longer be run locally on a dev Mac.
-For running MAS app locally, we need to create a separate provisioning profile for development, with the **Developer Mac's UDID** and use `mas-dev` with that profile.
-See [this issue](https://github.com/electron-userland/electron-builder/issues/1196#issuecomment-310638965).

-Under [Devices](https://developer.apple.com/account/resources/devices/list), make sure that the your development Mac's device UDID is registered.
-Be sure to use the **Provisioning UDID**, *not the Hardware UUID* [More information about registering device](https://developer.apple.com/documentation/xcode/distributing-your-app-to-registered-devices).

 Now we need to regenerate [provisioning profile(s)](https://developer.apple.com/account/resources/profiles/list).
 For each of the "App Store" and "Developement" Provisioning Profiles:
 - Go to Edit